dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

     3. MUST contain a field `to: Account`
     4. MUST contain a field `meta: Value`

 Note that `tid` refers to the token id.
-The size of the `meta` field expressing the token metadata must be less than the maximum size permitted for inter-canister calls.
-If the metadata is sufficiently small, it is recommended to add the full metadata into the `meta` field, if the metadata is too large, it is recommended to add a hash of the metadata to the `meta` field. // FIX best practices for modeling metadata or hash
+The size of the `meta` field expressing the token metadata must be small enough such that the block fits the size limit for inter-canister calls.
+The `meta` field SHOULD contain a `Map` variant of `Value` with the single entry `("icrc7:token_metadata", metadata)`, where `metadata` is the actual metadata of the token expressed in a `Map` variant of `Value`.
+This approach of including the full metadata guarantees that the ledger state can be completely reproduced from the block log.

 ### Burn Block Schema